 ** First-year day program students (with less than 12 completed credits) will submit registration forms with their preferred courses and time selections.
 The large number of sections for many of the first year courses may make it necessary to collect course selection forms and to complete registration administratively to guarantee appropriate schedules for all students.
 If registration forms are collected instead of processed while the student waits, an attempt will be made to retain as many of the requested sections as possible.
-Fall semester course schedules will be finalized for first-year day program students by May 4, 2018.
-Schedules that appear on Self-Service prior to May 4 are subject to change.
+Spring semester course schedules will be finalized for first-year day program students by November 19, 2018.
+Schedules that appear on Self-Service prior to November 19 are subject to change.
 Please include one or two alternate course selections to help the scheduling process.

 Make an appointment with your adviser to discuss appropriate course selection including review of prerequisites and university requirements.
-Full-time students who are uncertain of adviser assignment may contact Bruce Keller (215-572-2922); part-time students may contact Jaime Maltese (215-517-2539).
+Full-time students who are uncertain of adviser assignment may contact Bruce Keller (215-572-2922); part-time students may contact Christopher Coia (215-517-2539).

 Day program full-time students are encouraged to identify alternative courses in the event one or more of the desired courses have reached maximum capacity.